paucazou/theochrone/README.md

 Latest version is 0.6.0
 ## New features available in 0.6.0
 - [ ] Add type of feast: sunday, octave, feria, votive, vigil...
+- [ ] Add wether a commemoration has a privilege, or not
 - [ ] replaced old type research by new one (Levenshtein)
 - [ ] Add research for english
 - [ ] votives
   - [ ] add votive main system
   - [ ] add first friday of the month
   - [ ] add rogations
+  - [ ] add dedication of the church
   - [ ] add solemnities of fixed feasts
 - [ ] implement votives
   - [ ] cli